sabjoslo/chirpy/README.md

 * **-u**: The csv file would only have tweets from the user with the specific username.

 **Note**: These options can be used together.

+***

+## Resuming an unfinished process

+The resume option looks for existing process logs and reruns the command of a specified process.
+It assumes the process logs for completed processes have been deleted.

+#### Usage

+	chirpy resume [-pid PID]

+- **-pid** specifies a process ID to rerun.
+If omitted, Chirpy will list unfinished processes and prompt for input.